Since the 1990s, prostate cancer death rates have dropped for all men -- most of all for Black men. That's progress, but it’s not the full picture.

 What We Know -- and Don’t Know

-Still, research in African Americans is lacking.
+Still, research in Black men is lacking.
 In some cases, researchers haven’t even reported the race or ethnicity of men in their prostate cancer studies.
-When they have, fewer than 5% of those who’ve taken part are black.
+When they have, fewer than 5% of those who’ve taken part are Black.

-You can partly trace this low participation to what’s required to enroll in a trial, such as lab test results.
+This is partly due to low participation to what’s required to enroll in a trial, such as lab test results.
 “Normal lab results” are often based on a group that’s not diverse, Mahal says.
 But what’s “normal” can differ across race, gender, and age.
-And when studies are done mostly in white people, it’s hard to tell if the results apply to others.
+And when studies are done mostly in White people, it’s hard to tell if the results apply to others.

 Where Differences Arise

-Black men don’t just get this disease more often than white men.
+Black men don’t just get prostate cancer more often than White men.
 They also tend to get it at an earlier age.
 And their cancer tends to spread more quickly.
-“A prostate cancer that starts at age 40 and spreads by age 50 is unlike one that shows up first at age 70 -- one you never have to worry about,” says Yamoah.
+“A prostate cancer that starts at age 40 and spreads by age 50 is unlike one that shows up first at age 70, one you never have to worry about,” Yamoah says.

 Screening, Active Surveillance, and Biopsies

-One hurdle for black men is lack of access to insurance and medical care, Yamoah says.
-Another is the fact that their tumors tend to start sooner and spread faster.
-Even when their cancer is the slow-growing (low-grade) type, black men have twice the risk of death as that of other races, although it’s still small.
+One hurdle is for those who don't have access to insurance and medical care, Yamoah says.
+Another is the fact that Black men's prostate tumors tend to start sooner and spread faster.
+Even when their cancer is the slow-growing (low-grade) type, Black men have twice the risk of death as that of men of other races, although it's still small.

-Screening can save more black lives than it can for those at lower risk.
-When prostate-specific antigen (PSA) screening tests began in the 1990s, death rates fell the most for black men.
-Early -- and frequent -- screening is critical because of the strong link between midlife PSA levels and the risk for black men of getting aggressive prostate cancer.
+Screening can save more Black lives than it can for those at lower risk.
+When prostate-specific antigen (PSA) screening tests began in the 1990s, death rates fell the most for Black men.
+Early and frequent screening is key because of the strong link between midlife PSA levels and the risk for Black men of getting aggressive prostate cancer.

 These are the American Cancer Society guidelines for higher-risk groups:

-- Start PSA at age 45 for African Americans and men who have a father or brother who had prostate cancer when he was younger than age 65.
+- Start PSA at age 45 for Black men and men who have a father or brother who had prostate cancer when they were younger than age 65.

 - Start PSA at age 40 for men with more than one close relative who had prostate cancer when they were younger than age 65.

-If you’re a black man, the biopsy technique is crucial.
-That’s because your tumor will tend to sit in the front part of the prostate, says Mahal.
+For Black men, the biopsy technique is crucialTheir prostate cancer tumors tend to sit in the front part of the prostate, says Mahal.
 “This zone tends to harbor more aggressive cancers, but standard biopsy techniques often miss them.”

-“If these newer tests point to a low-risk cancer, I think it’s safe to then use active surveillance,” says Mahal.
-Studies that follow patients that take this approach will help doctors have a better idea.
+“If these newer tests point to a low-risk cancer, I think it’s safe to then use active surveillance,” Mahal says.
+Studies that follow patients who take this approach will help doctors have a better idea.

 Treatment Delivery and Response